yanis7774/AI-Integration-Decentraland/GRANT_PROPOSAL.md

 - AI role play NPC - predefined stories and behavior by creators.
 - First experiments of integrating Web3 functionality to AI, including NPCs with their own Ethereum addresses for transactions.

+****TEAM****

+- Anton Manakov - project lead, developer,
+In Decentraland since its first ICO.
+A developer with 3 years of experience in Decentraland.
+Co-founder and CTO of Meta Residence Tower.
+Twice a grant recipient.
+Passionate about technology, Web3, and decentralization. twitter/@tonymo74

+- Max Kuz. - AI Developer with 10 years of ML experience.

+- Iren Moore - Senior TypeScript Developer

+****ROADMAP****

 1st Month:
 * Backend development for a proprietary API (including OpenAI and Claude 2) and local open-source models.